-Our Insider Trading Policy is published on our website at www.federalsignal.com.
+Our Insider Trading Policy is published on our website at www.federalsignal.com, and is filed as an exhibit to our most recent Annual Report on Form 10-K.

 Retirement and Health and Welfare Benefits

 We recognize that our employees are critical to our profitable growth and that employee well-being is an important compensation component.
 We offer a competitive package of Company-sponsored health and welfare benefits to all eligible employees, including our NEOs.